Aliases for PTPRC Gene

 Previous GeneCards Identifiers for PTPRC Gene

 The protein encoded by this gene is a member of the protein tyrosine phosphatase (PTP) family.
 PTPs are known to be signaling molecules that regulate a variety of cellular processes including cell growth, differentiation, mitosis, and oncogenic transformation.
 This PTP contains an extracellular domain, a single transmembrane segment and two tandem intracytoplasmic catalytic domains, and thus is classified as a receptor type PTP.
 This PTP has been shown to be an essential regulator of T- and B-cell antigen receptor signaling.
 It functions through either direct interaction with components of the antigen receptor complexes, or by activating various Src family kinases required for the antigen receptor signaling.
 This PTP also suppresses JAK kinases, and thus functions as a regulator of cytokine receptor signaling.
 Alternatively spliced transcripts variants of this gene, which encode distinct isoforms, have been reported. [provided by RefSeq, Jun 2012]

 GeneCards Summary for PTPRC Gene

 PTPRC (Protein Tyrosine Phosphatase, Receptor Type C) is a Protein Coding gene.
 Diseases associated with PTPRC include severe combined immunodeficiency, t cell-negative, b-cell/natural killer-cell positive and hepatitis c virus.
-Among its related pathways are A-beta Pathways: Uptake and Degradation and Immune System.
+Among its related pathways are Cell adhesion molecules (CAMs) and Fc gamma R-mediated phagocytosis.
 GO annotations related to this gene include protein kinase binding and phosphatase activity.
 An important paralog of this gene is PTPRK.

 UniProtKB/Swiss-Prot for PTPRC Gene